fleeforezz/Obsidian/Jso_document/06 - Projects/Airport Magament System/Heathrow Airport Management Designs.md

 **Main Function**

-1. User should be able to see overview of an airport:
+1. User should be able to see overview of an airport before showing others action:
 	+ Airport Code
 	+ Airport Name
 	+ Airport Weather